The twisted tensor product of dg categories and a contractible 2-operad: Proof of Theorem

 The terms such as

 (obtained from the extreme boundary terms of plugged-in $\varepsilon(g_j; h_{i_{2j-1}+1},\dots, h_{i_{2j}})$, such as the underlined fragment in \eqref{check9}), are cancelled, as follows.

-The summand $S$ (in notatons of \eqref{eqassoc4bis}) which is displayed in \eqref{check9} is corresponded to $m_1=i_1,\ell_1=i_2-i_1,\dots$ (in the notations introduced below \eqref{eqassoc4bis}).
+The summand $S$ (in notations of \eqref{eqassoc4bis}) which is displayed in \eqref{check9} corresponds to $m_1=i_1,\ell_1=i_2-i_1,\dots$ (in the notations introduced below \eqref{eqassoc4bis}).
 Consider the summand $S^\prime$, corresponded to $m_1^\prime=i_1,\ell^\prime_1=i_2-i_1-1,\dots$.
 Then the summand in \eqref{check6}, corresponded to $S^\prime$, has the summand equal to the one displayed in \eqref{check9}, which is obtained from a regular (not an extreme) component in the differential \eqref{eqd1}.

 After these remarks we see that the second line of \eqref{check6} has exactly the same summands as the r.h.s. of \eqref{check5}.

 The equality of signs is proven by a straightforward but cumbersome check. ???